Tilt-based Aberration Estimation in Transmission Electron Microscopy: Results

 \figref\ref{fig:covariance_trace_comparison} shows the trace of the weighted estimation error covariance $WP_{k\mid k}$ as a function of time index $k$.
 The 10-step optimized pattern 4) is expected to have the best performance in terms of the equally-weighted cost criterion.
 Interestingly, the greedy pattern 3) outperforms all other patterns at the beginning and middle of the estimation process, but falls behind pattern 4) slightly towards the end.
-This is expected as greedy optimization focuses on immediate gains.
+This behavior is consistent with the fact that RHO is suboptimal by design: only the first tilt of each optimized horizon is applied, which favors immediately informative tilts.
 Note that for the greedy pattern, all intermediate patterns of lengths $1$ to $N$ are available without re-optimization, which is a practical advantage.
 While all patterns significantly reduce the estimates' covariance over time, the optimized patterns typically achieve the same performance in a much shorter time span.
 For example, the final covariance trace of the random pattern 2) is already reached after approximately 35 time steps with the optimized pattern 3), which represents a reduction of 25 time steps or 42\%.